darksys0x/-Reverse-function/README.md

 # -Reverse-function
-This repo contains random functions that were found in malware.
+This repo contains random functions have been reversing that were found in malware via IDA.